oblinger/HookAnchorApp/PRJ/UF_docs/_URF.md

-[[	WET INK
+{[	WET INK
 	PAT, this notion of control might not be quite strong enough yet.
 	I am trying to capture the minimal assumption required for data that can be "handled" see the handle discussion towards end.
 It feels more natural to have some kind of DAG of owndership containders, but each encoding I consider seems overly restrictive.
-The notion of "control" is certainly necessary for well "handled" data, but it is not sufficient, and perhaps there is some other more restrictive definition that is both necessary and sufficient.  the whole idea is a bit fuzzy for me.]]
+The notion of "control" is certainly necessary for well "handled" data, but it is not sufficient, and perhaps there is some other more restrictive definition that is both necessary and sufficient.  the whole idea is a bit fuzzy for me.]}

 {[NOTES FOR DAN (feel free to ignore)